oroinc/documentation/commerce/user_guide/system/menu/menu_config_levels.rst

 .. note:: This option is available in the Enterprise edition only.

-To customize one of the front store menus (e.g. commerce main menu) or customer/partner portal mensu (e.g. customer user menu) for a particular organization:
+To customize one of the front store menus (e.g. commerce main menu) or customer/partner portal menu (e.g. customer user menu) for a particular organization:

 1. Navigate to the front store menu list by clicking **System > User Management > Organizations** in the main menu.
 2. Click on the organization you would like to edit the menu for.